ryea9/University-projects/Web-Systems/README.md

 ### Project Overview

 This project is a multi-page personal portfolio website developed as the sole project for the Web Systems course.
-It was built from the ground up and hosted on a Linux server environment.
+It was fully designed and implemented by me and hosted on a Linux server environment.
 The primary goal was to demonstrate a practical understanding of core web technologies, including HTML for structure, CSS for styling, and essential web server management concepts like file permissions.
-The website introduces me, details my experiences and future goals, and includes a self-critique page to analyze the design and accessibility choices made during development.
+The website introduces me, details my experiences and future goals, and includes a self-critique page to analyse the design and accessibility choices made during development.

 ### Development Environment

 *   **Operating System:** The website was developed and tested within a **Linux server** environment.
 *   **Core Technologies:** HTML5, CSS3
-*   **Code Editor:** Visual Studio Code (or your editor of choice)
-*   **Version Control:** Git & GitHub

-### Page-by-Page Breakdown
+### Page Overview

 The website is structured into four main pages: